aaronicsubstances/scalable-ipc/README.md

        - Minimum and maximum random backoff period between retries.
        - Receive timeout of acknowledgment PDUs.
 This becomes the time available for retries.
        - Receive timeout of data PDUs.
 Necessary for cleaning up abandoned data transfers.
-       - Session id.
+       - Endpoint owner id.
 Necessary for preventing repeated data processing during process restarts.
 Should be set differently at every start of the process which creates network endpoint.
        - Time to wait before cleaning up processed data transfers.
        - Whether or not to set timestamps in PDUs.